 - grated Parmesan cheese, for serving

-Add the tender Brussels sprouts and stir for a minute to infuse into the veggies mixture.
+- Add in brussels sprouts and stir for a minute to infuse into the veggies mixture.

-Puree in a blender, transfer in small batches at a time.
-Return soup back to the pot.
+- Puree in the pot with a hand-held immersion blender, or blend in a blender in small batches at a time.